radar-archive/terraform-github-app/README.md

 4. `terraform validate` is run on the pulled code.
   a.
 In the case of an error, the github app comments on the PR with the error.
   b.
 In the case of success, the github app runs a `terraform plan`
-    1. in the case of success, the github app comments on the PR with the results.
+    1. in the case of success, the github app approves a PR review with the result `:shipit`.
-    2. in the case of error, the github app comments on the PR with the results of the error.
+    2. in the case of error, the github app creates a "changes requested" PR review with the error message as the body.
-5. User sees that `terraform plan` is as expected, and comments `terraform apply` or `!apply`
+5. [TODO] User sees that `terraform plan` is as expected, and comments `terraform apply` or `!apply`
    a.
 If the result is not as expected, the flow starts again, except the Github App will listen for `edited`
-6. Github Enterprise sends a webhook containing the [PullRequestReviewCommentEvent](https://developer.github.com/v3/activity/events/types/#pullrequestreviewcommentevent)
+6. [TODO] Github Enterprise sends a webhook containing the [PullRequestReviewCommentEvent](https://developer.github.com/v3/activity/events/types/#pullrequestreviewcommentevent)
    - whose action is `created` - to the Terraform Github App
-7. The terraform Github App performs the `terraform apply`
+7. [TODO] The terraform Github App performs the `terraform apply`
   a.
 In the case of success, the github app comments on the PR with the results, and then merges the PR
   b.
 In the case of error, the github app comments on the PR with the results.